coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 sudo systemctl start fail2ban
 ```

-To **enable Fail2ban on Ubuntu 22.04** so that it starts automatically when your system boots up, we can use:
+To **enable Fail2ban on Ubuntu 22.04** so that it starts automatically when your system boots up, use:

 ```
 sudo systemctl enable fail2ban